bigezwest/SwiftfulSourceControl/SwiftfulSourceControl/Documentation/GitReference.md

  Pull Request = A Request to merge one branch into another branch.
 This would
     be on a team, where someone would review the code before merging it into a branch.
+ PR Merge = (Pull Request - Merge) Merge all commits PR Squash and Merge = (Pull Request - Squash and Merge)
+    Squash all commits into ONE and then merge ONE commit
  ### COMMIT MESSAGES -----------------------------------------------------------

  NEW FEATURE: